-Kent Co. health dept investigating contaminated groundwater in Belmont
+Kent Co.
+Health Dept investigating contaminated groundwater in Belmont

 Answers may be available in a few months after the survey is administered.
 According to the health department, there may be up to seven more dump sites in the area with similar health concerns.

 The health department says Wolverine Worldwide is cooperating with their investigation.
-Wolverine has issued bottled water and filters to residents to treat some of the chemicals.
+Wolverine has issued bottled water and filters to residents to treat some of their water.